cosmos/sdk-tutorials/academy/3-my-own-chain/migration.md

 To give the new v2 information a data structure, you need the following:

-1. Add a set of **stats per player**: it makes sense to save one `struct` for each player and map it by address.
+1. Add a set of **stats per player**: it makes sense to save one `struct` for each player and to map it by address.
 Remember that a game is stored at a _notional_ [`StoredGame/value/123/`](https://github.com/cosmos/b9-checkers-academy-draft/blob/migration/x/checkers/keeper/stored_game.go#L24-L28), where [`StoredGame/value/`](https://github.com/cosmos/b9-checkers-academy-draft/blob/migration/x/checkers/types/key_stored_game.go#L9) is a constant prefix.
 In a similar fashion, Ignite CLI creates a new constant to use as the prefix for players:

     <CodeGroup>